-In addition to the above organizations, planning teams should coordinate with the RRTs and OSCs described in Section 1.4.1.
-Communities can contact or obtain information on the RRT and OSC covering their area through the EPA Regional office or USCG district office.
-(See Appendix F for a list of these contacts.)
+In addition to the foregoing organizations, planning teams should coordinate with the RRTs and OSCs described in Section 1.4.1.
+Communities can contact or obtain information on the RRT and OSC covering their area through the EPA regional office or USCG district office.
+(See Appendix F for a list of Federal agency contacts.)